 - The prohibition of acoustic contamination is established while promoting the enjoyment of silence in the southern part of the world, without shouting or making disturbing noises.

 - When we visit historic sites, we avoid trampling the area and the collection of elements, explaining the archeological value of these sites to the passengers.
-(Wulaia Bay).

 Sanitation and Waste Disposal

 Innovative policies are in place when it comes to waste disposal and sanitation procedures.
 Where possible, waste is treated onboard to reduce its volume.
 Once transferred to land, waste materials are disposed of according to local rules and regulations.
 All sewage treatment systems have been certified and approved by the International Marine Organization and by local coast guard regulatory agencies.
-The sewage system on board the Stella Australis is able to treat grey water produced from sinks, showers and laundry to a much higher standard than shoreside treatment plants.
+The sewage system on board the Ventus Australis is able to treat grey water produced from sinks, showers and laundry to a much higher standard than shoreside treatment plants.
 Special technology is also utilized to ensure that only clean water is discharged to sea.
 Heavy fuel burning is banned, so the ship utilises low sulfur fuels to lessen environmental impact, and high-tech systems are in place to reduce harmful air emissions.
-Norway has a strict environmental policy and is listed as a sensitive area, so the Columbus Pearl goes above and beyond to comply with these regulations.
+Chile has a strict environmental policy and is listed as a sensitive area, so the Ventus Australis goes above and beyond to comply with these regulations.

 Passengers are encouraged to play a role in limited energy consumption while onboard and are given the option to reuse towels as opposed to having them washed on a daily basis.
 Bathrooms have been designed to limit water wastage, and the special eVac toilet systems use only a couple of liters per flush as opposed to the standard seven.